VladimirVasilijevic/Kids-5-Minute-Activity-App/README.md

 - **Cross-Platform**: Web (PWA) and Android support
 - **Mobile-First Design**: Optimized for Android portrait mode with responsive layouts
 - **Smooth Navigation**: Automatic scroll-to-top on all navigation actions
+- **CI/CD Ready**: Automated builds and tests for web and Android via GitHub Actions

 ## UX Redesign & Mobile Optimization
 - The app was fully redesigned with mobile-first approach